Communication 356 - Intercultural Communication » Spring 2020 » Chapter 4 Quiz

 A Chicana feminist scholar, Gloria Anzaldúa, describes the fluid, contradictory, and creative experience of living in what she calls the “Borderlands/borderlands.”
 Her experience exemplifies how

-A. cultural space is always ambiguous.
+cultural space is always shaped by boundaries

-B. cultural space is always shaped by boundaries
+cultural space is always ambiguous.

-C. cultural space can be created to speak and claim an oppositional identity
+cultural space can be created to speak and claim an oppositional identity

 Question #10